kirill-nasonkin/Static_Code_Analyzer/README.md

 Python Core project on JetBrains Academy.

 A small static code analyzer provided to understand how static source code analyzers work, what is AST and regular expressions.
-This project could be implemented with OOP, UnitTesting or with
-try: -- except: block, but here you can see it in a functional programming way.

 Script obtains a path to file or directory as a command line argument.
 Searches for all '.py' files in the directory or analyze a single '.py' file.